-- 5.1.1 Each contest will have a Technical Committee for the primary purpose of assisting pilots in discovering potential safety hazards in their aircraft. - 5.1.2 The Technical Committee will consist of the Contest Director, the Chief Judge(s), and the Chief Technical Monitor who is appointed by the Contest Director.
+- 5.1.1 Each contest will have a Technical Committee for the primary purpose of assisting pilots in discovering potential safety hazards in their aircraft. - 5.1.2 The Technical Committee will consist of the Contest Director, the Safety Director, and the Chief Technical Monitor.
 Additional Technical Committee members may be appointed by the Contest Director as needed. - 5.1.3 If possible, the Chief Technical Monitor will hold an Airframe and Powerplant Mechanic's license and be familiar with the special operational demands of aerobatic aircraft. - 5.1.4 The Technical Committee, if available, may assist with verifying that competitors have: - a) performed preflight inspections of the aircraft consistent with the IAC Aircraft Review Form, and - b) provided all necessary certificates and aircraft documents consistent with the IAC Pilot Document Review Form.